Garage Dimensions 2.5 Car: The Ultimate Guide to Optimal Space

 2. Insulation: Insulate the garage to maintain a comfortable temperature throughout the year, especially if you plan to spend considerable time there.

-3. Flooring: Upgrade the flooring with durable materials like epoxy, rubber tiles, or interlocking mats, which are easy to clean and maintain.
+3. Flooring: Upgrade the flooring with durable materials like epoxy, rubber tiles, or interlocking mats for easy cleaning and maintenance.

 Adding Functional Furniture

-Incorporate versatile furniture that enhances the usability of the garage.
-Seek pieces that offer both storage solutions and adaptability.
+Incorporate versatile furniture that enhances the usability of the garage:

 • Workbenches: Opt for a robust workbench with built-in storage for tools and supplies.
 Consider a foldable or mobile workbench for added versatility.